-Greater personalization driven by Artificial Intelligence (AI) is one of the many innovations transforming the banking and financial sector, says Jay Venkateswaran, BFS Head at WNS.
+Greater personalization driven by Artificial Intelligence (AI) is one of the many new technologies and innovations transforming the banking and financial sector, says Jay Venkateswaran, BFS Head at WNS.

 A lack of personalization in their messaging means that banks and financial services companies are still struggling to engage with customers meaningfully.
 Too often they are, for example, contacting customers with offers of personal loans or mortgages that aren’t even relevant to them while the ones who get calls about student loans have never had one.
 Simply put, this is annoying and intrusive.
 According to a survey by Deloitte, less than a third of respondents agree that their bank personalizes their products/services.

 However, increasingly, AI is driving opportunities for banks to hyper-personalize customer communications.
 For instance, banks can notify their customers of a decline in mortgage rates, proactively offering them a reduction in interest payments.
 This is the kind of hyper-personalized interaction that builds loyalty.
 Customers also like to be updated about their credit scores or advised on managing credit card debt.
 Similarly, messages can be tailored to meet customers’ savings goals as well as offering advice on managing their spending patterns.

 The more tailored the bank’s messages, the more effective its cross-selling and upselling strategies will be and the greater the share of wallet.
 Used efficiently, AI can be particularly powerful in enabling banks and financial services companies to analyze the increasing amounts of data that they have access to in order to define what is relevant to each customer.